What We Do?

 It turns out that these various approaches to asset allocation might be more complicated than they need to be.
 Research suggests that simple, “rule-of-thumb” allocations, such as equal-weighting across big muscle movement asset classes, do just fine.
 These simple allocation schemes have the added benefit of preventing an investor from suffering brain damage from overthinking — a very real benefit as it relates to avoiding psychology traps and staying disciplined to a process.

-Here are some addition materials one can read on asset allocation to get up and running:
+Here are some additional materials one can read on asset allocation to get up and running:

 - Robust asset allocation (outlines some basics)